-In 1973, Mr. Sterba became a national correspondent for the Times, based in Denver and Houston.
-He returned to Asia in 1979 to cover the Vietnamese invasion of Cambodia, stayed on as bureau chief in Hong Kong and then as head of the Beijing bureau, covering the assassination of South Korean President Park Chung Hee, the demise of Beijing's "Democracy Wall," the trial of the Gang of Four, and the Soviet invasion of Afghanistan.
-He returned to New York in 1982 as a reporter with the Science Times section of the Times.
+In 1973, Sterba became a national correspondent for the Times, based in Denver and Houston.
+He returned to Asia in 1979 to cover the Vietnamese invasion of Cambodia, stayed on as bureau chief in Hong Kong and China correspondent.
+He returned to New York in 1982 as a science reporter.

-In November 1982, Mr. Sterba joined the Wall Street Journal as a reporter and editor on the foreign desk, was named assistant foreign editor in April 1984 and a senior special writer in October 1986, reporting mainly on Asia during that time.
+In November 1982, Sterba joined the Wall Street Journal as a reporter and editor on the foreign desk, became an assistant foreign editor in 1984 and a senior special writer in 1986, reporting mainly from Asia.
 In 1989, he covered the Chinese student demonstrations and the subsequent military crackdown on them in Beijing's Tiananmen Square.
-Later while based in New York, he continued to travel to Asia and, in the U.S., write about outdoor sports.
+Later while based in New York, he continued to travel to Asia and, in the U.S., write about wildlife and outdoor sports.

 Another James P. Sterba

 27 September 1989

 The Wall Street Journal